Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Mistake 1: Panicking Over All Bubbles

-Many new owners assume all bubbles are bad, but several types are completely normal:
+Many new owners assume all bubbles are bad, but several types are usually normal:

 Mistake 2: Ignoring Persistent Foam